convistaalmar/frontend-style-guide/README.md

 * The `npm` command  to download and install [Node Package Modules](https://www.npmjs.org/)
 * The `grunt` command to run tasks through your workflow.

-Copy the starter kit files to your project directory.
+Copy the files to your project's directory.
 Then, browse to it using the command line and type:
 ```
 C:\path_to_project\npm install
 ```